Strata Document Review – Condos and Townhomes in Victoria, BC

 • Has there been a recent or frequent change of an engineer, property manager or lawyer mentioned in the strata minutes?

-• Do the strata minutes reference a report, legal opinion or strata document that you do not have?
+• Do the strata minutes reference a report, legal opinion or strata document that has not been disclosed?

-• Is there a reference in the strata minutes to legal actions that have not been disclosed in the Form B?
+• Is there a reference in the strata minutes to legal proceedings that have not been disclosed in the Form B?

 • Are there any references to an issue in a specific strata lot in the townhome development or condo building that would be a concern to you as a new owner?